Construction Hoarding: Why You Need ItJuly 7, 2020

-Due to the additional materials required to put up hoarding, as well as the labour required, some may see it as a necessary hassle.
-However, there are some major benefits to installing hoarding on your site!
+Due to the additional materials and labour required to put up temporary hoarding, some may see it as a hassle (albeit a necessary one).
+However, there are some major benefits to installing hoarding on your building site!
 Before we get into the benefits of hoarding, let’s explore the different kinds of hoarding.

-This is one of the most popular methods of installing construction hoarding.
+Timber (or more specifically, plywood) is one of the most popular materials used in construction hoarding.
 Plywood is a lightweight material that can be used to enclose a construction site fairly efficiently.
-Decals, signage and posters can be added to the plywood on the exterior of the site for additional branding opportunities.
+Decals, construction signage and other graphics can be added to timber hoarding on the exterior of the site for additional branding opportunities.
 Also, it can be a cost-effective type of hoarding if you happen to have excess plywood laying around.
 However, this may not be the case in modern times.

-Additionally, if the work is being performed in an outdoor setting you will need to account for extreme weather, which can cause temporary fence to blow over.
-You may need to reinforce the fence, or consider a more advanced stability solution like fence on jersey barrier.
-This provides an effective, stable breach deterrent hoarding system that will keep your site secure and the public safe.
+That said, if the work is being performed in an outdoor setting you will need to account for extreme weather, which can cause temporary fence to blow over.
+This is particularly important if you do plan to hang any screening or signage from your fence.
+You may need to reinforce the fence, or consider a more advanced stability solution like fence on jersey barrier .
+This provides an effective, stable breach deterrent and hoarding system that will keep your site secure and the public safe.

 It’s worth noting that temporary fencing is also more environmentally friendly than traditional plywood hoarding.
 Plywood is generally a single-use material.
 Its integrity is affected by the conditions on site, such as the weather – making it difficult to reuse plywood hoarding on another job.
 Often, plywood hoarding cannot be recycled because it contains glue, nails, and other materials, generating unnecessary waste.
 By contrast, temporary rental fence panels are built to withstand a lot of abuse.
 They can be reused on multiple sites over the course of many years, making them a zero-waste option.